-For the pension you have built up in the final salary scheme (before 1 April 2014) your Normal Pension Age would be protected at age 65.
-For the pension you have built up in the career average scheme (on or after 1 April 2014) your Normal Pension Age is now linked to your State Pension Age.
+If you elect to keep your deferred benefits separate it is normally payable at your Normal Pension Age being age 65 for benefits built up to 31 March 2014.
+For benefits built up from 1 April 2014 your Normal Pension Age is linked to your State Pension Age (minimum age 65).
 For more information on Normal Pension Age see the glossary.